-Join Dave Darlington for an in-depth discussion in this video Utilizing algorithmic reverb in R-Verb and TrueVerb, part of Mixing Techniques with Waves Plugins.
+Join Dave Darlington for an in-depth discussion in this video Utilizing algorithmic reverb in R-Verb and TrueVerb, part of Waves Plug-ins: Mixing Techniques.

 TrueVerb is Wave's oldest reverb plug-in, and was designed to be used inline to place the sound source onstage in an ambient field.
 Renaissance Verb is Wave's newer, beautiful sounding digital reverb, easy to use, with advanced flexibility and subtlety.
 TrueVerb was designed as an inline room simulator, which is why there are separate output faders for the direct, early reflections and reverb sound.
 The graphic displays are divided into two sections, the reverb, and the EQ.